gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/configuring-stroom-proxy.md

 * `server` - Configuration of the web server, e.g. ports, paths, request logging.
 * `logging` - Configuration of application logging
-* `proxyConfig` - Configuration of stroom-proxy
+* `proxyConfig` - Stroom-Proxy specific configuration

-See also [Properties]({{< relref "../../user-guide/properties.md" >}}) for more details on structure of the config.yml file and supported data types.
+See also [Properties]({{< relref "/docs/user-guide/properties.md" >}}) for more details on structure of the config.yml file and supported data types.

-Stroom-proxy operates on a configuration by exception basis so all configuration properties will have a sensible default value and a property only needs to be explicitly configured if the default value is not appropriate, e.g. for tuning a large scale production deployment or where values are environment specific.
+Stroom-Proxy operates on a configuration by exception basis so all configuration properties will have a sensible default value and a property only needs to be explicitly configured if the default value is not appropriate, e.g. for tuning a large scale production deployment or where values are environment specific.
 As a result `config.yml` only contains a minimal set of properties.
 The full tree of properties can be seen in `./config/config-defaults.yml` and a schema for the configuration tree (along with descriptions for each property) can be found in `./config/config-schema.yml`.
 These two files can be used as a reference when configuring stroom.